hmchou56/centra8/centra6/welcome.md

 <img src="/img/centra6/Plale.png" style="width:150px;" align="right"/>
 </p>
 <p style="font-style:italic; font-size:small">
-Dear All,  <br /><br />
+Dear Colleagues,  <br /><br />

-On behalf of the CENTRA 6 Organizing Committee, welcome to CENTRA 6!
+On behalf of the CENTRA 6 Organizing Committee, welcome to CENTRA 6!<br /><br />

 The Pervasive Technology Institute at Indiana University is delighted to invite colleagues from around the globe to IUPUI in Indianapolis, Indiana, US for the next CENTRA meeting.
 Indianapolis is lovingly referred to as Indy.<br /><br />

 As a reminder, CENTRA stands for Collaborations to Enable Transnational Cyberinfrastructure Applications and refers to a partnership and evolving framework for collaborations amongst research centers, institutes and laboratories across the world.
 Indiana University is a PRAGMA institution and I’m a member researcher of CENTRA.
 Indiana University has substantial research and innovation in international and national networking, informatics and computing, and big data.<br /><br />